zVM-Cloud/cookbook-external-keystone/README.md

 ibm-openstack-external-keystone Cookbook
 ====================================
 This cookbook add z/VM CMA as a z/VM region to an existing external OpenStack environment.
-It can be deployed on z/VM CMA.
+It can only be deployed on z/VM CMA.